5 Ways...Businesses use DISC

-1) Recruitment & Selection
+Recruitment & Selection

 One way businesses utilise DISC is by profiling their high performers, giving them a ‘template’ of what behaviours they should look for in their ideal candidates for specific roles.
 This allows them to streamline the recruitment process whether this be internal or external.

 Every now and then, we have a team member that seems incapable of making sales or converting leads.
 More often than not, it isn’t because they lack ability, it’s because they may be using only one style – their preferred style – to communicate to customers.

 The productivity and output of your teams is heavily dependent on how well they communicate with one another and the level of harmony amongst them.
 DISC profiles our behaviours both at home and in work and the ways that we prefer to communicate and be communicated with.

-4) Coaching & Mentoring
+Coaching & Mentoring

 This will enable you to adapt your behaviours when coaching or mentoring others to ensure that feedback, praise, goals etc. are communicated and received well and understood by the coachee.
-This will also ensure you are providing the correct level of support that the coachee needs e.g. a High D will want short, to the point discussions, whereas a High C, may want to discuss in-depth their needs on a particular project, challenges they’re facing, why this is etc.
+This will also ensure you are providing the correct level of support that the coachee needs e.g. a High D will want short, to the point discussions, whereas a High C, may want to discuss in depth their needs on a particular project, challenges they’re facing, why this is etc.

 As an example, a public speaker, you would expect to be very people focused, having a dominant “influence” behaviour.
 However, if you are a low ‘influence’ behaviour, this doesn’t necessarily mean you cannot do the job.
-It does however, mean that you will have to adapt your behaviour when required to fulfil your role which is not sustainable for long periods of time.
+It does however, mean that you will have to adapt your behaviour when required to fulfil your role but this is not sustainable for long periods of time.
 Having insight into your behaviours will allow you to be more selective when developing your career.